-This article describes the steps one can take to move a hard disk drive from one computer to another in Windows 11.
+This article describes the steps to move a hard disk drive from one computer to another in Windows 11.

 Windows lets you take a disk from one computer and transfer it to another.
 However, the Disk must be a second disk drive, which means it cannot be the operating System or OS drive.